 #5 Color Code

 If you have children sharing a room or closet, you should consider delineating the space and storage set aside for each child with color codes.
 For instance, you can use pastel pink for girls and blue for boys.
-Such approach should help keep peace and designate ownership of each area and identification of each kid’s domain.
+Such an approach should help keep peace and designate ownership of each area and identification of each kid’s domain.

 Make it a habit to create an inventory in your children’s room to keep track of your children’s personal items.
-Knowing everything makes it easier to declutter in future and also saves you the hassle of searching through the entire room for your children’s items.
+Knowing everything makes it easier to declutter in the future and also saves you the hassle of searching through the entire room for your children’s items.

 - Keep your toys at a kid-friendly level.
 This is easier for children to put their toys away on their own.
 Use the floor space for shoes, socks or laundry hampers and so on.